 30. GENERAL DISCLOSURES

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review:

-3. Your Company has not resorted to any buy back of its shares during the yearunder review.
+3. Your Company has not resorted to any buy back of its Equity Shares during the yearunder review

-3. Neither the Managing Director nor the Whole-time Directors of your Company receiveany remuneration or commission from any of its subsidiaries.
+4. Your Company does not have any subsidiaries.
+Hence neither the Managing Directornor the Wholetime Directors of your Company received any remuneration or commission duringthe year from any of its subsidiaries

-4. No significant or material orders were passed by the Regulators or Courts orTribunals which impact the going concern status and Company's operations in future.
+5. No significant or material orders were passed by the Regulators or Courts orTribunals which impact the going concern status and your Company's operations in future.

 The Board wishes to place on record its sincere appreciation of the efforts put in byyour Company's employees for achieving encouraging results under difficult conditions.
-TheBoard also wishes to thank its members distributors vendors customers bankersgovernment and all other business associates for their support during the year.
+TheBoard also wishes to thank the Members distributors vendors customers bankersgovernment and all other business associates for their support during the year.

 |Omer Dormen ||Rashmi Joshi |